-Onondaga County (Syracuse, NY) Green Improvement Fund: The County's Department of Water Environment Protection ("WEP") is implementing a two year Demonstration Program, the Green Improvement Fund ("GIF"), to provide financial assistance for the installation of Green Infrastructure projects including but not limited to: tree trenches, planter boxes, porous pavement, bioswales, rain gardens, green roofs, green streetscapes and cisterns on eligible privately owned properties (commercial, business, and 501(c)3 owned properties) in the Clinton, Harbor Brook and Midland Combined Sewersheds as outlined in the attached map and generally located in the City of Syracuse.
+Onondaga County Green Improvement Fund: The County's Department of Water Environment Protection (WEP) is implementing a two-year Demonstration Program, the Green Improvement Fund (GIF), to provide financial assistance for the installation of Green Infrastructure projects including but not limited to: tree trenches, planter boxes, porous pavement, bioswales, rain gardens, green roofs, green streetscapes and cisterns on eligible privately owned properties (commercial, business, and 501(c)3 owned properties) in the Clinton, Harbor Brook, and Midland Combined Sewersheds, and generally located in the City of Syracuse.
 Eligible Costs include: (1) the design and engineering costs for site specific Green Infrastructure measures for the property and development of a maintenance plan; and (2) construction costs to modify site and install green infrastructure.

-The City of Toronto offers the Eco-Roof Incentive Program to developers installing green and cool roofs on buildings not subject to the Green Roof By-law.
+Eco-Roof Incentive Program: Offered by The City of Toronto to developers installing green and cool roofs on buildings not subject to the Green Roof By-law.
 Developers can receive $75 per square meter of green roof installed, up to $100,000.Green Roof By-law: Green roofs are required for all new development above 200 sq/m.
 Coverage requirement ranges from 20-60% of the available roof space and the law effects all new application made after January 31, 2010.